itigoag/chocolatey.synology-activebackup-for-business-agent/README.md

 ## Package Parameters

+- `/Address:` The IP address of the Synology NAS.
+- `/Username:` The username for accessing the Synology NAS.
+- `/Password:` The password for accessing the Synology NAS.
-- `/RemoveDesktopIcons` Removes the desktop icon from Synology ActiveBackup for Business Agent.
+- `/RemoveShortcut` Removes Shortcut from Synology ActiveBackup for Business Agent.
-- `/CleanStartmenu` Removes frequently used Synology ActiveBackup for Business Agent shortcuts from the Startmenu.
+- `/ProxyAddress:` Proxy Adresse only when your Synology NAS is required to be accessed via proxy.
+- `/ProxyPort:` Proxy Port only when your Synology NAS is required to be accessed via proxy.
+- `/ProxyUsername:` Proxy Username only when your Synology NAS is required to be accessed via proxy.
+- `/ProxyPassword:` Proxy Password only when your Synology NAS is required to be accessed via proxy.

 ## Installation